data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-105

-*Solution*.
-If we look at the middle entry of the bottom row of the two sides of the equation, get
+*Solution.* If we look at the middle entry of the bottom row of the two sides of the equation, get

 ``` latex
 3 + (1-c)0 = 3